bayashi/mclocks/README.md

       ...snip...
     }

+##### Countdown clock (slightly experimental)

+By setting up the config as shown below for the `clock`, it will be displayed as a countdown clock to a given date-time.

+	"clocks": [
+		{
+			"countdown": "WAC Tokyo D-%D %h:%m:%s",
+			"target": "2025-09-13",
+			"timezone": "Asia/Tokyo"
+		}
+	],

+Above countdown `clock` will be displayed like below:

+    WAC Tokyo D-159 12:34:56

+Indicating 159 days, 12 hours, 34 minutes, and 56 seconds left until September 13, 2025.

+###### Countdown format verbs

+The countdown text accepts template verbs below:

+* `%TG`: Target date-time string
+* `%D`: Remaining day count to target date-time
+* `%H`: Remaining time as hour to target date-time
+* `%h`: An hour(hh) of remaining time (hh:mm:ss)
+* `%M`: Remaining time as minute to target date-time
+* `%m`: A minute(mm) of remaining time (hh:mm:ss)
+* `%S`: Remaining time as second to target date-time
+* `%m`: A second(ss) of remaining time (hh:mm:ss)

+The countdown clock hasn't been tested enough though.
+Probably work if your configs are lucky :P

 #### format

 The `format` field is a date-time format string used to display the clock.
 To create a custom date-time format, please refer to [this formatting guide](https://momentjs.com/docs/#/parsing/string-format/).